Pamela Young

-Pamela Margaret Young (née Rawlinson) was the first New Zealand woman to live and work in Antarctica.
+Pamela Margaret Young (née Rawlinson) is a New Zealand Antarctic scientist.
+She was the first New Zealand woman to live and work in Antarctica.
 In 1969–70, she worked at Cape Bird as field assistant to her husband Euan, a biologist, and was among the first six women to fly to the South Pole.
 She wrote a book about her trip (Penguin summer or a rare bird in Antarctica).
 The Young Peaks in Antarctica are named after her.

 Early life and education

 The daughter of Caren Cecilia Rawlinson (née Lyders) and Arthur Field Rawlinson, Pamela Young studied at the University of Otago and graduated BA in 1958.
 In 1959, she married Euan Cameron Young, a zoology lecturer at the University of Canterbury.
 Euan Young visited Antarctica for the first time during the 1959/60 season to work at Cape Royds, while Pamela spent the summer employed in a jam factory.

 Euan and Pamela Young lived in England for several years before returning to Christchurch and Euan Young, again working for the University of Canterbury, then went on four more trips to Antarctica.